texus/TGUI/README.md

 TGUI - Texus' Graphical User Interface
 =======================================

-TGUI is a cross-platform modern c++ GUI library.
+TGUI is a cross-platform modern C++ GUI library.
 Although originally a library for SFML, it now also has backends for SDL, GLFW and raylib.

 For more information, take a look at the [website](https://tgui.eu).